kubenet-dev/ac2-kubenet-workshop/Part 1/README.md

 Each lab provides step-by-step instructions, making it easy to follow along, even if you are new to Kubernetes.
 You can start with [ac2-kubenet-ws-part1-a.md](ac2-kubenet-ws-part1-a.md) and progress to the next labs.

-For best results, we recommend running these labs in a GitHub Codespace or a local development environment with Kubernetes and Docker installed.
+For best results, we recommend running these labs in a GitHub Codespace or a local development environment with Docker installed.

 Happy learning, and enjoy exploring Kubernetes!